hm-lang/core/proposals/README.md

 All abstract methods must be defined for the instance to be created, and if a `reset` method is defined on the parent, any arguments passed into the first reset (i.e., which is the default constructor) should be defined for the lambda class.
-While these don't look like lambda functions, they use the notation `::speak(): null` to mean `speak(My): null`, which is fine as a lambda.
+While these don't look like normal lambda functions, they use the notation `::speak(): null` as a shortcut for `speak(My): null`, which works as a lambda.

 ```
-Weird_animal: animal(
+Weird_animal: animal
-    Name: "Waberoo"
+(   Name: "Waberoo"
     ::speak(): null
         print("Meorooo")
     ::go(): "meanders"